 The foods you eat play a vital role in aging.
 A healthy diet has many benefits, from strengthening your immune system to maintaining your weight.
 Here are some diet choices that are most beneficial to older adults.

-The Mediterranean Diet (prevents heart disease and stroke)
+(prevents heart disease and stroke)

 Olive oil is the main source of fat in the Mediterranean diet.
 This diet is mostly plant-based: